hclimente/hclimente.github.io/_posts/2017-11-04-finding-similar-items.md

 ---
-layout: post
+layout: distill
 title: Finding similar documents
-date: 2017-11-04 11:59:00-0400
+date: 2025-08-09 11:59:00 +0000
 description: A fast algorithm to quickly scan over the corpus
 tags: local-sensitivity-hashing document-similarity
 giscus_comments: true
 related_posts: false
 ---

-Here we address the problem of looking for similar, but not necessarily equal items.
-This is frequently the case of looking for related documents.
-For example, all the versions of the same news article: they all possibly come from the same source, each website makes slight modifications.
+A big part of data science revolves around structured data, data that can be neatly organized into tables.
+We love tables: they can be easily sliced, diced, summarized, and filtered using SQL or another similar language.
+If we want to check if an item exists in our table, we can do that quicky by checking for equality of all the rows.

+However, large swaths of data can't naturally fit in a table.
+This is the case of corpora of text, DNA sequences or songs.
+In such cases, finding _equal_ elements is still easy by, for instance, checking bit-wise equality.
+If we are feeling fancy, we might even do that efficiently using hash functions.
+However, in these cases, _quasi-equality_ is even more important.
+We want all the versions of [our favorite song](https://www.youtube.com/watch?v=dQw4w9WgXcQ); all the pieces of news reporting on the same event; all the pictures containing a cat.
+How do we go about that?

+# Formalizing the problem

+Our goal is finding all documents in a collection of $$N$$ items (like documents, images or songs) that are similar, though not necessarily equal, to our query document.
+We will represent each item in a $$D$$-dimensional space.
+Given a query item, our goal is to find the items that are similar to it.

+> In the naive case, each query takes $$O(N^2)$$, which makes in unfeasible for large collections.
+That's why we will study an approximate methods, that produces a good enough estimation of similarity in a reasonable time.

+The above problem relies on three concepts:

+- **Embeddings**: $$d$$-dimensional numerical representations of the items in our collection
+- **Distance function**: a measure of similarity between pairs of items
+- **Search algorithm**: an efficient way to find the similar items

+# Embeddings

+Embeddings are just vectors.

 # Distance measures

-If we wanted to find equal documents, finding an efficient solution would be relatively straightforward: hash them and see which ones fall in the same bucket.
-In this case, we have to define a similarity measure or, analogously, a distance metric, which takes small values when the two items are alike.
-Many metrics for different kinds of data have been defined.
+If we wanted to find equal documents, an efficient solution would be relatively straightforward: hash them and see which ones fall in the same bucket.
+But that's not the task we embarked ourselves on.
+We need a **distance** measure, a function whose inputs are two items and whose output is a real value.
+The distance will be low when the two items are alike, and high when they are not.
+Analogously, we could define a **similarity** measures, which behaves just in the opposite way.

-## Jaccard distance
+Many distance and similarity mmeasures have been defined for different kinds of data.

+## Distances for sets

-The Jaccard similarity between two sets $$A$$ and $$B$$ is defined by looking at the relative size of their intersection:
+The **Jaccard _similarity_** between two sets $$A$$ and $$B$$ is defined by looking at the relative size of their intersection:

 $$J(S,T)=\frac{|S\cap T|}{|S \cup T|}.$$

-Equivalently, the Jaccard distance is defined as $$1-J(S,T)$$.
+Equivalently, the Jaccard _distance_ is defined as $$1-J(S,T)$$.

-## Cosine distance
+## Distances for embeddings

-Cosine distance is used in spaces that have dimensions, and hence we can think of points as non-zero vectors.
+**Cosine distance** is used in spaces that have dimensions, and hence we can think of points as non-zero vectors.
 In this case, the distance between two vectors $$x$$ and $$y$$ would be the angle between them, which independently of how many dimensions are there, will be between 0 and 180 degrees.

-## Edit distance
+## Distances for text

-Edit distance can be used when points are strings.
+**Edit distance** can be used when points are strings.
 The distance between two strings $$x$$ and $$y$$ will be the smallest number of single-character insertions and deletions that would convert $$x$$ into $$y$$.
 It can be easily computed from the _longest common subsequence_.

 # Efficiently finding similar items